Vote from the Center: 6 DoF Pose Estimation in RGB-D Images by Radial Keypoint Voting: Experiments

 The LINEMOD depth images have an offset compared to the ground-truth pose values, for unknown reasons~\cite{manhardt2018LMOffset}.
 To reduce the impact of this offset, we regenerated the depth field for each training image from the ground truth pose, by reprojecting the depth value drawn from the object pose at each 2D pixel coordinate.
 The majority (1300) of the resulting training set were in this way purely synthetic images, and the minority (180) comprised real RGB and synthetic depth.
 All test images were original, real and unaltered.

-\textbf{Occlusion LINEMOD}~\cite{brachmann2014learning} is a re-annotation of LINEMOD comprising a subset of 1215 challenging test images of objects under partial occlusion.
-The protocol is to train the network on LINEMOD images only, and then test on Occluded LINEMOD to verify robustness.
+\textbf{Occlusion LINEMOD}~\cite{brachmann2014learning} is a re-annotation of LINEMOD comprising a subset of 1215 challenging test images of partially occluded objects.
+The protocol is to train using LINEMOD images only, and then test on Occlusion LINEMOD to verify robustness.

 \textbf{YCB-Video}~\cite{posecnn} is a much larger dataset, containing 130K key frames of 21 objects over 92 videos.
 We split 113K frames for training and 27K frames for testing, following PVN3D~\cite{PVN3d}.
 For data augmentation, YCB-Video provides 80K synthetic images with random object poses, rendered on a black background.
 We repeated here the process described above, by rendering random MSCOCO images as background.
 The complete training dataset therefore comprised 113K real + 80K synthetic = 193K images.